SolarRepublic/cosmos-power-stream/README.md

 Then, open a web browser to http://localhost:8080/ .

-## Advanced Setup
+## Advanced Setup: Raw

-Check the docker-compose.yaml file for insight into how these services work together.
-The following section is for documenting each service more thoroughly for users who require more advanced setups.
+Requires building each component from source and running locally.

 #### Prepare the database

 The database stores recently indexed transactions to allow clients to search for events back in time.

-If you want to use a local database (recommended), you can initialize it from the root directory of this repository with the npm script:
+Start by initializing the database from the root directory of this repository with the npm script:

 ```bash
 npm run init-db:postgres $CONNECTION_URL
 ```

 Where `CONNECTION_URL` is a postgres connection URL such as `postgresql://user@localhost:5432/database`.
-Note that `database` is just where the user can connect, the command will create a new database named `wsm`.
+Note that `database` is just where the user can connect, the command will create a new database named `cosmos_power_stream`.

-**OR**

-If you prefer a simpler setup with quicker teardown, run the docker image:
+## Advanced Setup: Docker Images

+Check the docker-compose.yaml file for insight into how these services work together.
+The following section is for documenting each service more thoroughly for users who require more advanced setups.

+#### Prepare the database

+The database stores recently indexed transactions to allow clients to search for events back in time.

 ```bash
 docker run -d \